History: The 1968 Layang-Layang Collision

 The railcar express 15dn had a normal run, sustaining its maximum speed of almost 100km/h (60mph) most of the time when it came to a halt somewhere before Labis, on account of one of its pneumatics pipes suddenly bursting.
 The driver successfully tended to the problem and 15dn began rolling again 17 minutes behind schedule.
 It entered the Rengam – Layang-Layang block section at 6.14pm eight minutes behind schedule.
 The crew of 15dn were: Driver Ajaib Singh s/o Mehar Singh, 37; Fireman Marimuthu s/o Suppiah, 32; Guard Jacob Stanislaus, 38, and ticket collector Cheng Sin Jua, 39.

-No. 88up pulled into the Layang-Layang platform which is kn the mainline at 6.18pm.
+No. 88up pulled into the Layang-Layang platform which is on the mainline at 6.18pm.
 A southbound ballast train was already waiting in the loop line.
-As 15dn was expected soon, it was decided that 88up would cross with it here.
+As 15dn was expected soon, it was decided that 88up would cross with the railcar express here.

 As the ballast train was occupying the crossing loop, after passengers from 88up had detrained and boarded, the driver Sain of 88up was instructed by the Layang-Layang station master to move his train past the northern point of the loop, backing into it once the tail end of his train is clear.